-If you and your child talk about your feelings and work out a plan together, parties can be something you both feel happy and comfortable with.
+If you and your child talk about your feelings and work out a plan together, parties can be something you both look forward to and feel comfortable with.

-- adults will be at the party
+- Will there be adults at the party?

-- the party will stay in one place or move somewhere else during the night.
+- Will the party stay in one place or move somewhere else during the night?

-You could also get in touch with the party’s host.
+Depending on the age of your child, you could also get in touch with the parents of the party’s host.
+A lot of parents do this.
 If you already know your child’s friends and their parents, it can be easier to take this step.
-Knowing the parents might also help you feel confident that your child will be well looked after.
+And if you don’t know the other parents, talking to them can give you a sense of whether your child will be safe at the party.

 When parents check on teenage parties – for example, by calling the host to find out whether alcohol is being served – teenagers are less likely to drink.

-You and your child might have different ideas about some of these rules, so the two of you might need to problem-solve to find a compromise you can both live with.
+You and your child might have different ideas about some of these rules, so you might need to work together on problem-solving steps.
+This can help you find a solution you can both live with.

-If your child breaks any of the rules you’ve agreed on about the party, you can follow up with a consequence.
-Consequences work best if they’re meaningful and you agree on them beforehand.
+If your child breaks any of the rules you’ve agreed on before the party, you can follow up with a consequence.
+Consequences work best if they’re meaningful and you both agree on them beforehand.
 For example, ‘The deal is that you’ll be home by midnight.
 If you’re not, you won’t be able to have friends over for a week’.